KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Gaius" target="_blank">... more</a>
       </p>
       <p>
-  Gaius is a fictional character created for The Chosen.
+  Gaius was uniquely created for The Chosen to help enrich the narrative.
   The character of Gaius, as well as his backstory and role as a magistrate, is a creative addition for the series.
       </p>
       <p>